bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 .. admonition:: Example 1: Euclidean Space is a Manifold

   Standard Euclidean space in :math:`\mathbb{R}^n` is, of course, a manifold itself.
-It requires a single chart that it just the identity function, which also makes up its atlas.
+It requires a single chart that is just the identity function, which also makes up its atlas.
 We'll see below that many of concepts we've been learned in Euclidean space have analogues when discussing manifolds.